fusionjs/fusionjs.github.io/documentation/docs/references/creating-a-plugin/using-services.md

 # Using services

 React hooks are the preferred method for using services in React.
 In fact, many cases where we used class components can now be accomplished easier with hooks.
-Keep in mind that most plugins currently do not provide a service that we would be able to use on the client-side.
+Keep in mind that most plugins currently do not provide a service we would be able to use on the client-side.
 This feature is future-facing for how we want to consume services.

 *React Hooks were introduced in React v16.8.
 Make sure you are using a compatible version.*

-Hooks are relatively new to React, so please familiarize yourself with the concepts.
+Hooks are relatively new to React, please familiarize yourself with the concepts.
 SEE [the docs](https://reactjs.org/docs/hooks-intro.html).

 #### useService